BlooketHacxs/BlooketHacksOP/README.md

 If your using the Tokens hack Go to the market click on the bookmark (500) Tokens a day.

 If your using the blooks hack Go to My Blooks and click The bookmark And you should have all the blooks but if you refresh they will go away but you can click the bookmark again to get them back.
+If You have any questions Email me at   ( 27orobbins@g.nscsd.org ) OR You can just comment